-FARMDATA is a web-based database system for entering and reporting crop production records, including seeding, transplanting, harvest, cover crop, compost, fertilization, irrigation, pest scouting, spray activities, packing and distribution records and customer invoicing.
+FARMDATA is web-based database software for entering and reporting crop production records, including seeding, transplanting, harvest, cover crop, compost, fertilization, irrigation, pest scouting, spray activities, packing and distribution records and customer invoicing.

-FARMDATA is Free and Open Source software.
-It was developed at Dickinson College by Professor Tim Wahls and Dickinson students during the period 2013-2017.
+FARMDATA was developed at Dickinson College by Professor Tim Wahls and Dickinson students during the period 2013-2017.
 It remains in productive use at the Dickinson College Farm, and has also been used by several other organic farms.
 To view and experiment with a live version of FARMDATA, go here.

 In 2020, FARMDATA was used in a Dickinson database course as an example of the application of database principles in a real software product.
 Later that year, NPFI began providing technical support for FARMDATA to help keep it running productively at the Dickinson Farm and elsewhere.
 Since 2021, NPFI has begun providing hosting and technical support for FARMDATA at the Spiral Path Farm in Pennsylvania and the Tenmile Farm Foundation in New York.